 - Peer-Reviewed Culminating Experience Student Publications

-- CE and FP Requirements (Reqs) and Timeline
+- Culminating Experience and Final Project Requirements (Reqs) and Timeline

-Please visit the Milken Institute School of Public Health' practicum web pages for more information and to access the Practicum forms listed below.
-Click on the highlighted CE form to view or download it.
+Please visit the Milken Institute School of Public Health' practicum web pages for more information and to access the Online Practicum System (Gworks).

 Student Practicum/CE Forms

-The following forms must be completed by students to participate in the Practicum:
+The following forms must be completed on the Online Practicum System by students to participate in the Practicum:

 - Student Profile